On the look out for the vegan and sustainable makeup brands?

-They manufacture products that avoid the use of all irritants, have therapeutic benefits and are suitable for even the most sensitive skin
+They manufacture products that avoid the use of all irritants, have therapeutic benefits and are suitable for even the most sensitive skin.

 About Cover FX:

 They’re Peta certified.
-They state that they do not test their products or ingredients on animals at any stage during production, nor do they buy ingredients that have been tested on animals.
-They also do not sell their products in China to ensure they’re never tested on animals.
-With the exception of two products (MintTint FX & MintGlaze FX) they are also a completely vegan friendly brand
+They state that they do not test their products or ingredients on animals, nor do they buy ingredients that have been tested on animals.
+They don’t sell products in China either.

 Devita’s Makeup Range:

-They don’t have a particularly wide range of makeup products but what they do have on offer is some of the best on the market.
-We can’t say we’re surprised then to learn that they’ve won their fair share of awards like the Betternutrition’s Best of Natural Beauty Award for their whipped creme foundation, prime corrective and tinted coverage, to name a few…
+They don’t have a particularly wide range of makeup products but what they do have on offer is making waves.
+They’ve won a fair share of awards like the Betternutrition’s Best of Natural Beauty Award for their whipped creme foundation, prime corrective and tinted coverage, to name a few…

 Ere Perez’s Makeup Range:

-They use oils, plant extracts, minerals and blended antioxidants to create effective yet gentle products that suit all skin types and also assists with sun protection
+They use oils, plant extracts, minerals and blended antioxidants to create effective yet gentle products that suit all skin types with added sun protection.

 About Ere Perez:

-Most of Ere Perez’s products are vegan friendly, however, they do use beeswax in their Rich Olive Oil lipsticks and our brown Sunflower Oil Mascara
+Most of Ere Perez’s products are vegan friendly, however, they do use beeswax in their Rich Olive Oil lipsticks and brown Sunflower Oil Mascara.

-INIKA’S Makeup Range:
+INIKA’s Makeup Range:

 Their entire range, which consists of a sizeable selection from primers to bronzers to eyeshadows and everything in-between, is certified organic by Australia’s OFC.

-Born in Sydney Australia 2006, INIKA have become a world renowned brand for some of the most eco-conscious makeup.
+Born in Sydney Australia in 2006, INIKA have become a world renowned brand for some of the most eco-conscious makeup.
 They’re certified by Choose Cruelty Free, the Vegan Society, AFIC (halal) and Truth in Beauty, which guarantees INIKA’s products are completely safe, ethical and environmentally conscious.
-Much of the packaging used by INIKA comes from post-consumer recycled materials and all of their products are recyclable
+Much of the packaging used by INIKA comes from post-consumer recycled materials and all of their products are recyclable.

 Obsessive Compulsive Cosmetic’s Makeup Range:

-If you’re in need of something that pops, this brand has got you covered – they have some of the best colours to choose from!
-Thanks to the popularity of their products and their ability to make a statement, they can now be found in several celebrity makeup artists’ kits
+If you’re in need of pop, OCC has you covered – they have some of the best colors to choose from!
+Thanks to the popularity of their products and their ability to make a statement, they can now be found in several celebrity makeup artists’ kits.

 About Obsessive Compulsive Cosmetics:

 The brand is proud to be 100% cruelty-free and vegan.
-They’ve won both the Trail-Blazer Award and The Best Cruelty-Free Cosmetics Company Award from PETA, for their compassion and commitment to never testing on animals
+They’ve won both the Trail-Blazer Award and The Best Cruelty-Free Cosmetics Company Award from PETA, for their compassion and commitment to never testing on animals.